wri/biomass-processing/README.md

 Make WH biomass tiles match Hansen tiles:
     Code: process_Woods_Hole_biomass.py (contained in this repo)
-    Process: Makes sure that rasters match Hansen grid (cell size + -tap)... sample raster appears to match but good to make sure all input data is standardized
+    Process: Makes sure that rasters match Hansen grid (cell size + -tap)...
+Sample delivered raster appears to match but good to make sure all input data is standardized.
     Units of output tiles: megagrams of biomass/hectare
     Note: This script handles the tiles with data from multiple ecoregions.
 The output tiles will have the proper data from both ecoregions in the input tiles.